iLib-js/ilib-mono/README.md

 }
 ```

-This plugin will throw an exception when a template is specified if the file
+In the above example, any file named `appinfo.json` will be parsed with the
+`http://www.lge.com/json/appinfo` schema.
+Because the method is `sparse`,
+only the parts of the json file that have translated strings in them will
+appear in the output.
+The output file name is sent to the `resources` directory.

+In the second part of the example, any `strings.json` file that appears in
+the `src` directory will be parsed with the schema `http://www.lge.com/json/strings`
+and a full copy of the file, including the parts that were not localized,
+will be sent to the same directory as the source file.
+However, the
+localized file name will also contain the name of the locale to distinguish
+it from the source file.

-name that the template produces for a localized file is the same as the
+If the name of the localized file that the template produces is the same as
-source file name.
+the source file name, this plugin will throw an exception, the file will not
+be localized, and the loctool will continue on to the next file.

 ## Extensions to JSON Schema